sarahbaranski/interview-takehome-coalfire/README.md

 * I started with the AWS VPC terraform module because that was something I had already been looking at the other day for a different project and had some familiarity with it.
 I was able to successfully deploy the VPC with 4 private subnets, and 2 public subnets with a NAT gateway and an Internet gateway and routes configured to both.

 * I was torn between using the EC2 module Coalfire has, and the one I ended up going with.
 It still needs some work to spin up instances in the correct subnets, and key pairs.
-I grabbed the [apache_install script](https://medium.com/@aaloktrivedi/automating-an-apache-web-server-with-an-amazon-ec2-instance-a-step-by-step-guide-5bad757d0a0e) from this source, and was attempting to spin up on instances in one of the application subnets.
+I grabbed the [apache_install script](https://medium.com/@aaloktrivedi/automating-an-apache-web-server-with-an-amazon-ec2-instance-a-step-by-step-guide-5bad757d0a0e) from this source, that I was attempting to spin up on instances in one of the application subnets.

 * Things that need to be finished: